 The concept of a disclosure page on my blog would have been unfathomable to me way back in 2003 (when this wee blog was born).
-Back then this all started as a personal sounding board, and through my affiliation with The Romance Reader (a now defunct review web site) I started talking more and more about the books I read.
+Back then this all started as a personal sounding board, and through my affiliation with The Romance Reader, I started talking more and more about the books I read.
 Over the blogging years I've developed relationships, sometimes monetary, sometimes "just friendships" and in the sake of being as transparent as humanly possible - here it goes:

 2) I do accept ARCs (Advanced Copies) of books from various publishers.
 I get the lion's share of these via online services like NetGalley because that makes life easier for me, but I also accept ARCs directly from authors and publicists.
 For any book I review that I received as an ARC I will include an "ARC Review" tag on those posts.
 Otherwise?
 I purchase books myself, pick them up at conferences I attend, or check them out from the library.

 3) I occasionally post reviews at The Good, The Bad and The Unread, although not nearly as often as Sybil would like me to.
 I have no monetary ties to TGTBTU, but assume any book I review over there is an ARC.

 4) From February 2011 to November 2017, I was a freelance blogger for Heroes And Heartbreakers, an online romance community, which is owned and operated by Macmillan Publishing.
 I was paid for my contributions.
 When Macmillan made the decision to shutdown the website and go solely to a newsletter/social media format, my relationship with them ended.

 5) While I'm not currently providing content for them, I have, in the past, written and received monetary compensation from Criminal Element (also owned by Macmillan Publishing) and RT Daily Blog, which is part of the RT Book Reviews web site.